-The SOIA Area is located within Groundwater Basin 5-21.65 Sacramento Valley, South American subbasin.
+The SOIA Area is located within Groundwater Basin 5-21.65 Sacramento Valley, South American subbasin (identified locally as the Central Basin).
 This subbasin encompasses the area bounded on the north by the American River, on the south by the Cosumnes and Mokelumne rivers, on the west by the Sacramento River, and on the east by the Sierra Nevada mountain range.
 Sacramento Central Groundwater Authority monitoring data shows that groundwater elevations generally declined by approximately 20 to 30 feet consistently until about 1980.
 Water levels recovered by about 10 feet from 1980 through 1983, and remained stable until the beginning of the 1987-1992 drought, where until 1995, water levels declined by about 15 feet.
 Most water levels recovered between 1995 and 2003 generally to levels higher than prior to the 1987-1992 drought.
-Under current drought conditions, the water level is likely low.
-New development within the subbasin will increase the need for groundwater.
-This is considered a significant cumulative impact.
+The difference in total annual average change in storage over the 2005 to 2015 timeframe is calculated to be approximately 4,000 acrefeet per year (afy).
+Over the 10-year period, the basin continues to recover at its deepest points and management is now focused on working with outside agencies to keep water from leaving the basin, and improving basin conditions where and when possible, in accordance with the Central Sacramento County Groundwater Management Plan (Central Sacramento County GMP) (Sacramento Central Groundwater Authority 2016).